 What is it that makes high end makeup worth the money?

-I’m glad you asked, read on to find out what makes certain higher-end products worth the premium:
+I’m glad you asked, read on to find out what makes certain high end makeup and beauty products worth the premium:

 As Christian Dior so elegantly said,